top of page

 We will transfer you to the airport for midday local time or wave you goodbye for more adventures.

 Please note all distances are approximate.
 Each GPX device and App may show a slightly different elevation profile.
-The route has now been completed 3 times; the route has been assessed after each ride.
-The route has adapted slightly from the Test Pilot in 2022 and after the 2023 events.
-This means it is getting better and better for you in 2024.
+The route has now been completed 5 times; the route has been assessed after each ride.
+The route has adapted from the Test Pilot in 2022, after the 2023 events and furthermore since 2024.
+This means it is getting better and better for you in 2025.
+Firstly, you have one extra day to complete the same distance.
 We will be heading up to very high elevation and some temperamental weather conditions.
 There will be some tough and very very long days with a huge dose of adventure.

 EVENT INSTRUCTIONS